Relativistic Cosmological Perturbation Theory and the Evolution of Small-Scale Inhomogeneities

 Lifshitz~\cite{lifshitz1946} and Lifshitz and Khalatnikov~\cite{c15} initiated the research of cosmological perturbations.
 They simply discarded the gauge modes.
 A better strategy, devised by Bardeen~\cite{c13}, is to construct so-called \emph{gauge-invariant} quantities, i.e., quantities that have the same value in \emph{all} coordinate systems.
 This is done by taking linear combinations of gauge-dependent variables, which occur naturally in the perturbed Einstein equations and conservation laws.
-In his seminal article~\cite{c13} Bardeen demonstrated that the use of gauge-invariant variables ensures that a perturbation theory is free of spurious solutions.
+In his seminal article Bardeen demonstrated that the use of gauge-invariant quantities in the construction of a perturbation theory ensures that it is free of spurious solutions.
 Kodama and Sasaki~\cite{kodama1984} elaborated and clarified the work of Bardeen.
 The article of Bardeen has inspired the pioneering works of Ellis \textit{et~al.}~\cite{Ellis1,Ellis2,ellis-1998} and Mukhanov \textit{et~al.}~\cite{mfb1992,Mukhanov-2005}.
 These researchers proposed alternative perturbation theories using gauge-invariant quantities which differ from the ones used by Bardeen.

-Although Lifshitz and Khalatnikov were aware of the fact that the system of perturbation equations can be divided into three independent systems of equations, namely for tensor perturbations (gravitational waves), vector perturbations (vortexes), and scalar perturbations, they did not explicitly use the decompositions (\ref{eq:h123}) and (\ref{eq:decomp-u}) found by York~\cite{York1974}, Stewart~\cite{Stewart} and Stewart and Walker~\cite{SteWa}.
-These decompositions make the computations much more tractable.

-An important result~\cite{York1974,Stewart,SteWa} is that the perturbed metric tensor for scalar perturbations can be written in terms of two potentials (\ref{decomp-hij-par}).
-This facilitates the derivation of the Newtonian results (\ref{eq:poisson}) and (\ref{eq:newt-ngi}) in the non-relativistic limit.